mkaramica/Certificates/README.md

-These are certificates received by me.
-The list will be updated frequently.
+These are my certificates earned from different sources.